shtgl/fullstack-workspace/README.md

 <img src="week2\week2.png" alt="HTML"></img>
 </p>
 In week 2, we will use HTML to create the webpage.
 CSS to style it.
 Bootstrap to create a responsive design for the web page.
-(Source:
+(Sources:
 <a href="https://css-tricks.com/">Css tricks</a>,
 <a href="https://developer.mozilla.org/en-US/docs/Web/CSS">Mozilla Developer</a>,
 <a href="https://www.w3schools.com/bootstrap5/index.php">W3Schools</a>)